zainabed/zainabed-blog/content/blogs/angular-mutation-testing/index.md

 ---
-title: "Angular Mutation Testing"
+title: "How Angular Supports Mutation Testing"
-date: 2022-07-17T12:51:07-04:00
+date: 2022-08-26T12:51:07-04:00
 draft: true
 authors:
   - Zainul
 cover:
-  image: "image/cover.png"
+  image: "image/angular-mutation-cover.jpg"
   alt: "Angular Mutation Testing"
 categories:
   - "Angular"
   - "JavaScript"
+  - "Stryker"
 ---

 ## Introduction

 This blog post is designed to serve as a comprehensive guide for developers looking to apply mutation testing into their `Angular` application.

-If you are that developer, you will be able to carry out mutation testing with ease by following the working configurations and examples provided below..
+If you are that developer, you will be able to carry out mutation testing with ease by following the working configurations and examples provided below.

 If you just happened onto this tutorial, you will gain a decent understanding of mutation testing.
-Please see [here] for a definition of the mutation test.
+Please see [here](#what-is-mutation-testing) for a definition of the mutation test.

 ##